Applejack (My Little Pony)

 Applejack is a fictional character who appears in the fourth incarnation of Hasbro's My Little Pony toyline and media franchise, beginning with My Little Pony: Friendship Is Magic (2010–2019).
 She is a close friend of Twilight Sparkle, serving as a core member of the group of main characters collectively known as the Mane Six.
-She is voiced by Ashleigh Ball, who also voices Rainbow Dash in the series.
+She is voiced by Ashleigh Ball, who also voices Rainbow Dash.

 Applejack is depicted as a hard-working, reliable, and honest anthropomorphic earth pony with a talent for apple farming and rodeo skills.
 She works on her family farm, Sweet Apple Acres, in Ponyville where she lives with her grandmother Granny Smith, older brother Big MacIntosh, and younger sister Apple Bloom.
 Applejack represents the Element of Honesty in the Elements of Harmony.
 She is characterized by her Southern accent, apple-themed cutie mark, and signature cowboy hat, which she rarely removes.